 LAW OF GENDER: EVERYTHING IN THIS WORLD IN THE PRESENT STATE OF HUMAN CONSCIOUSNESS HAS TWO GENDERS, THE MALE AND THE FEMALE GENDER.

-The law of Gender expresses itself most forcibly throughout the whole round of Creation in the so-called opposite sexes, the male and the female.
+The law of Gender expresses itself most forcibly throughout the whole round of Creation in the so-called opposite sexes, the male, and the female.
 It is manifested not only though human beings, but also through animals, plants, minerals, electrons, electrical and magnetic currents, etc. Not only on the physical plane does that law of Gender function; it is also manifested in the mind of each human being, be it man or woman.
-They have the two genders expressed also in the mental selves.
+They have the two genders expressed also in their mental selves.
 The mind of each individual has a Self-consciousness which belongs to the male gender, and a Sub-consciousness which belongs to the female gender.
-These two are definitely expressing two sides of our individual minds.
-As the most important part of the process of thought operation is based on the law of Gender in the human mind, details about it can be found in the sixth lesson of the Science of Being 7 Lessons, book, which deals with Mind Force.
-There is also a third constituent part in our mental selves, called the Super-consciousness, which can be found in the seventh lesson, in the Science of Being 7 Lessons, book.
+These two are definitively expressing two sides of our individual minds.
+The most important part of the process of thought operation is based on the law of Gender in the human mind, details about it can be found in the sixth lesson of the Science of Being 7 Lessons, book, which deals with Mind Force.
+There is also a third component part in our mental selves, called the Super-consciousness, which can be found in the seventh lesson, in the Science of Being 7 Lessons.

 Diagram number two shows another group, much less harmonious, but much more common.
 There the man loves the woman, who does not reciprocate his love because her affections are fixed upon another man, who, in his turn, is indifferent to her.
 Under these circumstances it is much more difficult to work out the completion because there is no help whatsoever from the side of the corresponding party.
 Still, the problem of completion is solved, but in a different way.
 First the man, not having the woman's manifested qualities directed toward him to awaken within him the latent qualities of love and gentleness, has to draw out of himself, through his own efforts, stimulated by

 There is the woman, in love with another man, who is indifferent to her.
 She has also to work out the problem of her completion without the help and assistance of the man she loves.
-Through love again is that problem solved.
-Her own love makes her more self-reliant and energetic, compels her to make greater use of her reasoning qualities, etc. And thus, through much hard work, sorrow, and trouble, she becomes eventually a complete sphere.
+Through love again that problem is solved.
+Her own love makes her more self-reliant and energetic, compels her to make greater use of her reasoning qualities, etc. Thus, through much hard work, sorrow, and trouble, she eventually becomes a complete sphere.
 Then her whole attitude changes.
-She begins to feel toward the unresponsive object of her love a mother's affection, caring for him without ever expecting to get anything in return, entirely forgetting her own self for his sake.
+She begins to feel toward the unresponsive object of her love, a mother's affection, caring for him without ever expecting to get anything in return, entirely forgetting her own self for his sake.
 She also is then ready for any sacrifice because she has worked out her completion.

-And when the two, the first man and woman, have become complete spheres, their mutual relations are then also modified.
+When the two, the first man and woman, have become complete spheres, their mutual relationship is then also modified.
 To their surprise they discover that bonds of love exist from both sides.
 They become friends, and the woman who spurned, perhaps for many years, the love which the man lavished upon her in such measure, begins in her turn to love him also.
 Why that sudden change?
 Because, as a complete sphere, she cannot help but love everybody; and that first man, perhaps her husband, being so close to her, naturally must get the radiations of love emanating from her in every direction.

-they are turning their backs to each other.
-Yet, as the problem of completion must be worked out also in that case, they are seeking an affinity, a love, outside of their matrimonial ties.
-And when they have found somebody to love they separate, because they realize that otherwise happiness would remain for them a mere dream. because of worldly considerations, it may take them many years before they make that final decision, yet it is inevitable.
-Soon or late it must come, and the sooner the better.
+another, as they are turning their backs to each other.
+Yes, as the problem of completion must be worked out also in that case, they are seeking an affinity, a love, outside of their matrimonial ties.
+When they have found somebody to love they separate, because they realize that otherwise happiness would remain for them a mere dream.
+Because of worldly considerations, it may take them many years before they make that final decision, yet it is inevitable.
+Soon or late, it must come, and the sooner the better.

 That last group teaches human beings a great lesson, that marriage is there to build the character, to develop Love to its highest manifestation, and not to attain material ease and comfort.

 COMPLETION IS PERFECTION, and as such is a very wonderful thing to seek and to strive for.
-But we must also realize that a problem of that magnitude cannot be worked out by individuals in the span of one life.
-Many returns to Earth, many reincarnations, are needed for each one of us before we become perfect beings, the image and likeness of that Supreme Being, the Source of all Perfection, whom we call God.
+We must also realize that a problem of that magnitude cannot be worked out by individuals in the span of one life.
+Many returns to Earth, many reincarnations are needed for each one of us before we become perfect beings, the image and likeness of that Supreme Being, the Source of all Perfection, whom we call God.